Ref-DGS: Reflective Dual Gaussian Splatting: Related Work

-\paragraph{Volumetric surface reconstruction with neural fields.} Surface reconstruction is a core problem in neural rendering.
-NeRF-based methods and implicit signed distance field (SDF) formulations represent scenes as continuous volumetric fields and have been widely adopted for accurate geometry reconstruction~\cite{mildenhall2020nerf, wang2021neus, wang2022hf}.
+Surface reconstruction is a core problem in neural rendering.
+NeRF-based methods and implicit signed distance field (SDF) formulations represent scenes as continuous volumetric fields and have been widely adopted for accurate geometry reconstruction~\cite{mildenhall2020nerf, wang2021neus}.
 Several extensions incorporate reflective appearance and view-dependent effects through physically inspired shading or radiance decomposition~\cite{verbin2022refnerf, liang2023envidr, ge2023ref, liu2023nero, li2024tensosdf, wang2024unisdf, fan2025factored}.
 Despite their high reconstruction quality, these methods rely on dense ray sampling and volumetric integration, resulting in high computational cost and limited scalability.